 - There may have been a roof leak (which you’ll want to verify)

-Just pound a few ring shank nails into the panel where you spotted the noise.
-I like to space the new nails about two inches away from the old one.
+Just pound a few ring-shank nails into the panel where you spotted the noise.
+I like to space the new nails about two inches away from the old ones.